-Salmon is an amazing source of omega 3 fatty acids, and pairing it with whole or multigrain toast and extra virgin olive oil creates a Mediterranean Diet-friendly combination that will give you a boost of energy to start your day.
-This won’t replace the need for bagels and lox, but it is a delicious option for lighter days.
+Salmon is a delicious source of protein, and pairing it with whole or multigrain toast and extra virgin olive oil creates a nutrient-rich meal.
+This combination of protein and fiber will help give you the boost you need to start your day off right.

 Start with your favorite smoked salmon and a few pieces of multigrain toast.
-Just pile the salmon high, season with salt, pepper, and spices of your choice.
-Top with a drizzle of olive oil and serve with slices of raw (or sauteed) bell pepper on the side.
+Just pile the salmon high and then season with salt, pepper, and any desired spices.
+Top with a drizzle of olive oil and serve with slices of raw (or sautéed) bell pepper on the side.

 Turkey Bacon Egg and Cheese

 The bacon egg and cheese on a roll is a favorite New York City breakfast.
 You can find this oozing sandwich in bodegas across the city.
-To make it a little healthier, try using lean turkey bacon and cooking your eggs in olive oil.
-Once they’re all cooked up, place these in between two slices of multigrain or whole wheat toast, and then serve with a side of veggies for your choice for a balanced meal.
+Try these easy swaps to transform this breakfast staple into your a nutrient-packed breakfast.
+First, swap regular bacon with turkey bacon, next “fry” your egg in a non-stick pan with a small amount of olive oil.
+Did you know an egg contains 8 grams of protein?
+Once they’re all cooked up, place these in between two slices of multigrain or whole wheat toast, and then serve with a side of veggies for your choice for a delicious and balanced meal.

-Bake or fry the lean turkey bacon.
-Fry an egg in olive oil and season with salt and pepper.
-Thinly slice the cheese of choice, and pile it all between 2 pieces of toasted multigrain bread.
+Bake or fry the lean turkey bacon in a nonstick cooking pan.
+Fry an egg with a small amount of olive oil and season with salt and pepper.
+Thinly slice your choice of cheese, and pile it all between 2 pieces of toasted multigrain bread.
 In the same frying pan you used for the egg, cook a handful of spinach and a few halved grape tomatoes in the fond & season with salt and pepper.
 Serve on the side.

 Whole Grain Pancakes

 Who doesn’t love pancakes?
 This breakfast staple is the perfect way to set a cheery mood for the day.
 If you’re looking for healthy breakfast ideas, try making your favorite pancake recipe with whole wheat pastry flour instead of all purpose flour.
-Bonus: throw flaxseeds or flaxmeal into the mix for some omega 3 fatty acids and extra fiber.
-Then top these pancakes with some nut butter, sliced fresh fruit, and a drizzle of maple syrup.
+Bonus: throw flaxseeds, flaxmeal, or chia seeds into the mix for some added omega 3 fatty acids and fiber.
+Then top these pancakes with your favorite nut butter, sliced fresh fruit, and a drizzle of maple syrup.

 To put a healthy twist on this breakfast favorite, start with a recipe that you know you love.
-Replace between 50-100% of the flour with whole wheat pastry flour, and then go wild with the healthful toppings.
-Nuts, seeds, and nut butters are all delicious and good for you.
+Replace between 50-100% of the flour with whole wheat pastry flour, and then go wild with toppings like nuts, seeds, and nut butters.
+All of these toppings are delicious and good for you.